Frequently Asked Questions

 We recognise the importance of ensuring that access is provided to the unique, high quality ski touring experience available in the Pisa Conservation Area.

 Ski tourers can pay a $20 road access maintenance fee and use the marked track that runs south from the Snow Farm Lodge for about 300m on our groomed trail before turning east and heading down an ungroomed valley to Musterer’s Flat.
 From there, you can cross Meg Stream into the Pisa Conservation Area.

 There is a legal easement route north of the Snow Farm Lodge but this begins within the operational area of the Southern Hemisphere Proving Grounds, an extremely busy operational area that presents multiple health and safety hazards to the public using this easement.
 You will need to make specific arrangements with Southern Hemisphere Proving Grounds (Ph.
 03 443 0344) to use this option.

-The $20 per car road maintenance access fee or the $10 per person groomed trail access fee can be paid at the Snow Farm office at the northern end of the Snow Farm Lodge.
+The $20 per car road maintenance access fee can be paid at the Snow Farm office at the northern end of the Snow Farm Lodge.

 The Snow Farm does not patrol the Pisa Conservation Area and you need to ensure your own and your group’s safety.
 Follow the Outdoor Safety Code:

 - Plan Your Trip